 Footnotes

-Institutional review board statement: The project was reviewed and approved by the Renmin Hospital of Wuhan University, China.

 Institutional animal care and use committee statement: All animal operations were approved by the Animal Care and Use Committee of Renmin Hospital of Wuhan University, China (Approve number: WDRY2021-K016).

 Conflict-of-interest statement: All the authors report no relevant conflicts of interest for this article.